-- to customize our products and services with more relevant content
+- To customize our products and Services with more relevant content; and

 For example, we might use a web beacon to learn whether an email message was opened or we might store preferences in a Flash cookie (see below for more information).

 What types of cookies and other technologies does Unity use?

-Browser cookies: Unity uses browser cookies.
-Most major browser companies offer tools or settings for users that do not want cookies set or read on their devices.
+- Browser cookies: Unity uses browser cookies.
+Most major browser companies offer tools or settings for Users who do not want cookies set or read on their devices.
 Please visit your browser’s settings or privacy settings pages.
-Cookiepedia provides information about cookies generally and browser controls to manage them.

-Beacons, pixel tags, clear gifs: Unity or its service providers or third parties advertising within the Service may use these technologies to learn the online behavior and interests of users and to personalize ads that users see.
+- Beacons, pixel tags, clear GIFs: Unity or its service providers or third parties advertising within the Service may use these technologies to learn the online behavior and interests of Users and to personalize ads that Users see.
 To learn more about behavioral advertising, please visit the Network Advertising Initiative’s (NAI) website.

 What are my privacy choices for advertising?

 Unity is implementing a cookie management tool for its website to be deployed in January of 2020.
 In addition, you may also be able to control targeting as you browse the web through browser settings and other mechanisms.
 If you do not wish to receive personalized advertising that is delivered by third parties, you may be able to exercise that choice through opt-out programs that are administered by third parties, including the Network Advertising Initiative (NAI), the Digital Advertising Alliance (DAA), and/or the European Interactive Digital Advertising Alliance (EIDAA).
-Where applicable, you may exercise your opt-out choices at the NAI website, the DAA website, or the EIAA website.
-Unity does not control these third-party provided opt-out processes and is not responsible for any choices you make using these mechanisms or the continued available or accuracy of these mechanisms.
+Where applicable, you may exercise your opt-out choices at the NAI website, the DAA website, or the EIDAA website.
+Unity does not control these third-party-provided opt-out processes and is not responsible for any choices you make using these mechanisms or the continued availability or accuracy of these mechanisms.

-On its website and in its direct marketing efforts for its services, Unity uses Google to provide advertising through the Services and on third party websites.
+On its website and in its direct marketing efforts for its services, Unity uses Google, among others, to provide advertising through the Services and on third-party websites.
 We may use the following features based on Google Analytics for Display Advertising: Remarketing, Google Display Network Impression Reporting, the DoubleClick Campaign Manager integration, and Google Analytics Demographics and Interest Reporting.
 To opt-out of Google Analytics for Display Advertising or customize Google Display Network ads, you can visit the Google Ads Settings page.

 More choices regarding browser cookies and beacons and other tracking technologies